What is SBAR and its examples?

 Example of SBAR

-A perfect example of how an SBAR can be used by a health care provider is when a patient’s condition has gone beyond one medical personnel’s expertise and calls for the attention of another.
+A perfect example of how a healthcare provider can use an SBAR is when a patient’s condition has gone beyond one medical personnel’s expertise and calls for the attention of another.

-It could be from one unit in a hospital building to another that is, calling the attention of one department after detecting that a patient’s condition also affects more than one part of the body.
-For example; A gynaecologist calling the attention of a physician, reporting the severity of a case that must have affected the lungs or liver of a patient.
+It could be from one unit in a hospital building to another, calling the attention of one department after detecting that a patient’s condition also affects more than one part of the body.
+For example; A gynaecologist calls the attention of a physician, reporting the severity of a case that must have affected the lungs or liver of a patient.

 The ordering doctor has to state the initial condition of the patient, the present detection and recommendation.

-The use of SBAR as a communication tool has corrected a lot of errors and has aided in the dissemination of patients’ health information.
-The SBAR is a structured communication model tool for health care providers to make for easy detection and sharing of information on a patient’s condition in a hospital setting.
-Though easy, requires medical qualification to operate in.
+The use of SBAR as a communication tool has corrected many errors and aided in disseminating patients’ health information.
+The SBAR is a structured communication model tool for healthcare providers to easily detect and share information on a patient’s condition in a hospital setting.
+Though easy, it requires medical qualification to operate in.

 You can use the comment section below to make your input as related to the topic: What is SBAR?